Gravitational Instantons and special geometry: Introduction

 \subsection{Overview of this paper}

 In Section~\ref{sec:prel} we provide some background material and notation.
 The Chen-Teo 5-parameter family of metrics is introduced in Section~\ref{sec:CTmetric} and its rod structure is described in Section~\ref{sec:rodstruct}.
 Section \ref{sec:AlgSpec} proves that the Chen-Teo metric is algebraically special.
 The restriction from the Chen-Teo 5-parameter family of metrics to the Chen-Teo 2-parameter instanton family is described in Section~\ref{sec:CTInst} and regularity and asymptotic flatness is proved in Sections~\ref{sec:regularity} and \ref{sec:asymptotics}, respectively.
-Section~\ref{sec:ProofMainThm} is devoted to the proof of our main theorem and Section \ref{sec:concluding} provides some concluding remarks.
+Section~\ref{sec:ProofMainThm} is devoted to the proof of our main theorem.